xyliatgithub/IntroCrypto-2026/Lab 2/readme.md

 ## Environment Setup

 - Please refer to the VM/environment instructions from Lab 1.
+(You can reuse the lab environment for all SEED labs.)

 ***Note*** Starting from this lab, you can use Mac + VMware Fusion Player.
 The kernel version issue affecting Lab 1 does not impact this experiment.